HOW IT WORKS: These 18 Garden State Plaza Stores Offering Curbside Pickup

 More than a dozen stores at Westfield's Garden State Plaza in Paramus will begin offering curbside pickup as nonessential businesses in New Jersey begin their reopening.

 Beginning this Thursday, May 21, shoppers can place orders online or call select retailers (scroll down for complete list) to place an order.
-Retailers will give shoppers their pickup zones (see map above).
+Retailers will assign shoppers numbered parking places within pickup zones (see map above).

 Upon arrival, shoppers will let the retailer know they'e in the zone and an employee will come out to make the curbside delivery.